easonhuang123/vue2.0-source/从创建一个vue实例说起.md

 	  const renderContext = parentVnode && parentVnode.context
 	  vm.$slots = resolveSlots(options._renderChildren, renderContext)
 	  vm.$scopedSlots = emptyObject

-	  // bind the createElement fn to this instance
-	  // so that we get proper render context inside it.
-	  // args order: tag, data, children, normalizationType, alwaysNormalize
-	  // internal version is used by render functions compiled from templates vm._c = (a, b, c, d) => createElement(vm, a, b, c, d, false)
+	  vm._c = (a, b, c, d) => createElement(vm, a, b, c, d, false)
-	  // normalization is always applied for the public version, used in
-	  // user-written render functions.

 	  vm.$createElement = (a, b, c, d) => createElement(vm, a, b, c, d, true)

-	  // $attrs & $listeners are exposed for easier HOC creation.
-	  // they need to be reactive so that HOCs using them are always updated const parentData = parentVnode && parentVnode.data
+	  const parentData = parentVnode && parentVnode.data

 	  /* istanbul ignore else */